 The Company passenger turnover in 2022 increased by 29.7% as compared to the level of 2021 and amounted to 12353 million pkm (in 2021 - 9524.3 million pkm).
-Increase in passenger turnover was due to the lifting of restrictions on the movement of trains associated with coronavirus infection and due to the resumption of interstate and transit as for trains of the formation of Passenger Transportation JSC -11,665 thousand passengers;
+Increase in passenger turnover was due to the lifting of restrictions on the movement of trains associated with coronavirus infection and due to the resumption of interstate and transit trains, as well as the optimization of the route network on Talgo trains with the transfer of individual trains from commercial to social routes.
+The number of passengers transported by Passenger Transportation JSC in 2022 amounted to 14,073 thousand passengers (in 2021 - 11,597 thousand passengers), including: